ElainaPata/sql-data-warehouse-project/README.md

 These insights empower stakeholders with key metrics to enable strategic decision making.

 ### 🌟 About Me
-Hello!
-My name is Elaina Pata, I'm a recent graduate that completed my Masters of Science in Data Analytics.
-My goal in creating these projects is to show the scope of my skills in hopes of gaining employement.
+Hi there!
+My name is Elaina Pata, I'm a recent graduate that completed my Master of Science in Data Analytics.
+My goal in creating this projects is to show the scope of my SQL skills in hopes of gaining employement as a Data Engineer.